ines-08/BDNR/README.md

 ]
 ```

 We can also choose whether we want to see the output or not, as well as choose a brief description to know what is currently running.
-Typically in ETCD, the output of PUT methods is just OK, so they are ignored.
+Typically in etcd, the output of PUT methods is just OK, so they are ignored.

 After the database containers are instantiated and populated, the previous queries can be executed manually using: